Shopify/polaris/polaris.shopify.com/content/new-design-language/index.md

 ---
 title: Beta access to Shopify's new design language
 description: |
-  Polaris is developing version 12 for release in September.
+  Polaris is developing version 12 for release early October.
   To help apps match Shopify's new design language, this version is available in an early beta.
   This beta will automatically update out-of-the-box/mainline Polaris components, with some additional work to update your custom components to seamlessly match Shopify's design.
   The steps below will assist you in making these updates using our tools and tokens.
-  <br/>You can access the beta now or simply wait for the stable release in September
+  <br/>You can access the beta now or simply wait for the stable release in
+  early October
   <br/>_(be sure to read '[what might break](#what-might-break-before-during-beta)' below)_.
 hideFromNav: true
 noIndex: true